prometheus-community/promql-langserver/doc/proposals/2019_promql-language-server.md

 ### JSON-RPC

-The LSP Protocol is based on the [JSON-RPC 2.0 Protocol ](https://www.jsonrpc.org/specification).
+The LSP Protocol is based on the [JSON-RPC 2.0 Protocol](https://www.jsonrpc.org/specification).
 The transport layer is not specified by the protocol.
 For IDEs it's usually stdin/stdout, over a Network it could be HTTP.
 Thus the JSON-RPC implementation used by PromQL should abstract over the transport layer.

 ## Open Questions